 I consider your decision [to sack the entire cabinet] about the government resignation [of Tomenko and Zinchenko] in current conditions as a threat to the national security of Ukraine.

-Moreover, she indicated that her spurned affection was made even more vexatious by Yuschenko’s hypocrisy.
-Because, she claims, he blames her for the government’s demise even though he was too busy traveling the world – basking in the acclaim as democracy’s latest darling – to render any support to her as the caretaker of Ukraine’s domestic affairs.
+Moreover, she indicated that her spurned affection was made even more vexatious by Yushchenko’s hypocrisy.
+Because, she claims, he blames her for the government’s demise, even though he was too busy traveling the world, basking in the acclaim as democracy’s latest darling.
+He rendered no support to her as the caretaker of Ukraine’s domestic affairs.

 Nevertheless, this current political crisis does not necessarily portend doom for the Ukrainians in their transition from communism to democracy.
 After all, during their transition from fascism to democracy, Italians changed governments the way Frenchmen change mistresses.
-In fact, Yuschenko should seek guidance from Italy’s current Prime Minister Silvio Berlusconi.
-Because Berlusconi has clearly reclaimed his country’s confidence and affection after conducting a disastrous May – December romance with the Italian people (as Prime Minister) in 1994.
+In fact, Yushchenko should seek guidance from Italy’s current Prime Minister Silvio Berlusconi.
+Because Berlusconi has clearly reclaimed his country’s confidence and affection after conducting a disastrous May-December romance with the Italian people (as Prime Minister) in 1994.

-But Yuschenko will have little time to work his charm on the Ukrainian people because new national elections are scheduled for March 2006.
+But Yushchenko will have little time to work his charm on the Ukrainian people because new national elections are scheduled for March 2006.
 And, alas, this time around he won’t be able to get by on his good looks.
-Even more troubling for his prospects of success, however, is the fact that, in these elections, his opponents will be his former revolutionary partners PM Timoshenko and Deputy PM Tomenko; and not the former KGB apparatchiks who tried to assassinate him at a dinner party by spiking his martini with dioxin.
+Even more troubling for his prospects of success, however, is the fact that his opponents will be his former revolutionary partners PM Tymoshenko and Deputy PM Tomenko.
+They are not the former KGB apparatchiks who tried to assassinate him at a dinner party by spiking his martini with dioxin.

-Indeed, in announcing his candidacy to unseat Yuschenko, Tomenko declared his intention to “organize the second stage of Orange Revolution.”
-And, not to be outdone, Timoshenko announced her candidacy by emphatically warning Yushchenko against undermining her campaign by interfering “into personnel policy of my electoral block in the coming parliamentary elections.”
+Indeed, in announcing his candidacy to unseat Yushchenko, Tomenko declared his intention to “organize the second stage of Orange Revolution.”
+And, not to be outdone, Tymoshenko announced her candidacy by emphatically warning Yushchenko against undermining her campaign by interfering “into personnel policy of my electoral block in the coming parliamentary elections.”

 Game on!

-Now, doesn’t the drama of this divorce between Yuschenko and Timoshenko make the split between Brad and Jen seem relatively trite?
+Now, iPINIONS asks, doesn’t the drama of this divorce between Yushchenko and Tymoshenko make the split between Brad and Jen seem relatively trite?

 Stay tuned…